Almost There (album): Background and recording

 MercyMe was formed in 1994 by vocalist Bart Millard, guitarist Mike Scheuchzer, and keyboardist Jim Bryson.
 Bassist Nathan Cochran joined the band in 1997, with drummer Robby Shaffer joining the following year.
 In October 1999, they issued their fifth self-released album, The Worship Project.
-The album proved successful, selling over 60,000 copies within a year, but the difficulty of selling albums directly, in addition to having to book and manage for themselves, led the band to pursue a contract with a record label.
+The album proved to be successful, selling over 60,000 copies within a year, but the difficulty of selling albums directly, in addition to having to book and manage for themselves, led the band to pursue a contract with a record label.
 Millard was directed by a friend to contact Jeff Moseley, who had connections in the Christian music industry, for advice.
 After being contacted by Millard, Moseley expressed interest in the band, and within a week MercyMe was officially signed to INO Records, a new record label Moseley was helming.
 Moseley introduced the band to Pete Kipley, who would produce the album.
 Although Kipley had been involved on some minor projects like radio mixes, Almost There was his first major project.
 Millard called Kipley an "amazing guy" and credited him with improving the band's songwriting skills and teaching them about the music industry.

 Four of the songs on Almost There ("Call to Worship", "Cannot Say Enough", "I Can Only Imagine", and "In You") had previously appeared on the band's self-released albums.
 All of the other songs on the album were new, and had not appeared on any of their previous albums.
 Millard and MercyMe wrote every song on the album, with the exception of "I Worship You", which was written by Kipley and Regie Hamm.
 Although the band wanted to write their own material, they said they liked this song so much that they wanted it to appear as the first track on the album.
 "Bless Me Indeed (Jabez's Song)" was written at the request of the label, who wanted to capitalize off of the success of the popular Bruce Wilkinson book The Prayer of Jabez (2000).
 The band did not want to record the song, but eventually acquiesced.
 According to Millard, the band had to "kind of fight" the label to have "House of God" included on the album; they insisted on including the song because they considered themselves a rock band and felt the label was pushing them too far towards the adult contemporary genre.

 Almost There was recorded at Ivy Park, The Indigo Room, Paradise Sound, and IBC Studios.
 Kipley produced and programmed the record, while Skye McCaskey and Julian Kindred engineered the album.
 Salvo mixed a majority of the songs on the album at Cool Springs Studio with the exception of "In You", which was mixed by Shane Wilson.
 Strings were recorded by the Paltrow Performance Group.